-His original temperament and his amazing dexterity in playing the traditional instruments have been widely praised, culminating to his winning the First Prize in a Pan-Hellenic Music Competition, organized by the Greek Ministry of Education at the Athens Concert Hall (Megaron Mousikis) in 1996.
-In 1997, he was awarded a scholarship by His Eminence Mr Panteleimon and Iera Mitropolis Verias, in order to continue his music studies in London.
+His proficiency and accomplishment in playing traditional musical instruments has led to many accolades.
+In 1996 he won first prize in a Pan-Hellenic music competition organized by the Greek Ministry of Education at the Athens Concert Hall (Megaron Mousikis) while in 1997 he was awarded a scholarship by His Eminence Mr Panteleimon and the Holy Metropolis of Veria to continue his music studies in London.

-Matthaios has shown a great interest in the stringed family of musical instruments; he plays instruments such as the violin, laghouto (Greek lute), oud, the Greek bouzouki, guitar, the Persian kamancheh, the Afghan rubab, as well as the Afghan and the Uzbek ghichaks.
-Having participated in many music concerts and recordings, Matthaios has managed to put forward a personal statement over the musical tradition he embraces and to which he has devoted his life.
+Tsahouridis has likewise shown a great interest in other stringed musical instruments.
+He is also adept at the violin, laghouto (Greek lute), oud, the Greek bouzouki, guitar, the Persian kamancheh, the Afghan rubab as well as the Afghan and the Uzbek ghichaks.
+Having participated in many music concerts and recordings he has managed to put forward a personal statement over the musical tradition he embraces and to which he has devoted his life.

 Tsahouridis has inspired many young people to learn to play the Pontic lyra - both in Greece and Turkey where it's mainly played - but also worldwide.
 That, along with his many accomplishments and accolades, places him in very high standing, and has proven beyond little doubt, that he has served the music that he loves, quite comprehensively.

 Tsahouridis performing at an outdoor festival in Turkey, 2010.